ttrueno/sqlc-query-builder-implementation/README.md

 # SQLC-query-builder-implementation-example

-* usage example is cmd/main/main.go
+* usage example is in cmd/main/main.go